qasar/qasar.github.io/about.md

 permalink: /about/
 ---

-I help fund and advise early stage companies YC invests in.
-In my COO capacity, I lead YC's day to day operations and significant projects within the company.
+I work at Y Combinator where I invest in early stage technology companies.

+One of my favorite phrases is "non est ad astra mollis e terris via" which means "there is no easy way from the earth to the stars".
+That sums up my life philosophy pretty accurately.